icevelez/core.js/documentation/components.md

 `<Core:slot/>` is a special element that allows content from the parent component to displayed inside a section of the child component.

+> A component with a `<Core:slot/>` will only use the first element found, any other slot element will be ignored and removed

 > in v0.1.1 and below. the syntax was `<Slot>`

 ---